ruppinlab/tcga-microbiome-prediction/README.md

 ### Coxnet and SVM-RFE models

 This should be run on a cluster as there are 282 total models and this is a very compute-intensive procedure.
-See the provided Slurm scripts for more information on porting to other cluster software systems.
+We've provided our Slurm scripts, which should be straightforward to port to another job queuing system.

 To submit and run all the models on a Slurm cluster and save the results: